 Product Line Challenges

 Saab’s limited model range was another significant challenge.
-While larger automakers offered a diverse selection of vehicles, Saab focused on a narrow lineup, which restricted its ability to compete globally.
+While larger automakers offered a diverse selection of vehicles, Saab Motor focused on a narrow lineup, which restricted its ability to compete globally.
 Furthermore, GM’s decision to have Saab share platforms with other GM brands led to models like the Saab 9-2X and 9-7X—vehicles that loyal customers felt lacked the authentic Saab DNA.

 The 2008 Financial Crisis